17th Panzer Division: 1945

 With the start of the Soviet Vistula–Oder Offensive on 12 January 1945, the 17th Panzer Division, alongside the 16th Panzer Division were the main reserve forces in the sector, retained for a counterattack to the Soviet advance.
-Both divisions, stationed too close to the front line due to Hitlers restraining order, suffered heavy casualties through bombardment and had their communications destroyed.
+Both divisions, stationed too close to the front line due to Hitler's restraining order, suffered heavy casualties through bombardment and had their communications destroyed.
 Their task, to throw back the Soviet advance, was impossible to achieve.

 The division found itself in constant retreat as part of the XXIV Panzer Corps commanded by Walther Nehring, first towards Łódź, then crossing the Oder, where it took positions near Głogów in February.
 It took part in defensive operations near the Ścinawa (German: Steinau) bridgehead in mid-February.
 The division had suffered heavy losses during those events and was re-supplied near Görlitz, now renamed Kampfgruppe 17th Panzer Division due to being severely understrength and being no more in size than a regiment.
 It continued its defensive actions in the region during the Silesian Offensives.
 The division was eventually forced to retreat into Czechoslovakia, heading towards Brno.

 In February 1945, the division, by now reduced to a Kampfgruppe, was attached to Army Group Center on the Oder River.
 By March 1945, it retreated as far as Jägerndorf by the Red Army.
 Early in April, it had retreated southwest into Moravia, where in quick succession it came under the order of 17th Army and 1st Army.
 The division surrendered to the Soviet army near Görlitz at the end of April 1945.